Department of Family Studies and Community Development

 FMST 201 FAMILY RESOURCES (3)

 Individual and family decision-making related to the development and allocation of resources such as time, money, material assets, energy, space and support networks.
 Includes the exploration and application of managing resources for families at risk.
-Core: Metropolitan Perspectives or GenEd II.B.3.
+Core: Metropolitan Perspectives.

 FMST 240 INTRODUCTION TO CHILD LIFE (3)